Hyperbolic actions of higher-rank lattices come from rank-one factors: Abstract

 \section{Abstract}

 We study actions of higher rank lattices $\Gamma<G$ on hyperbolic spaces, and we show that all such actions satisfying mild properties come from the rank-one factors of $G$.
-In particular, all non-elementary actions on an unbounded hyperbolic space are of this type.
-Our results also apply to lattices in products of trees, so that for example Burger--Mozes groups have exactly two non-elementary actions on a hyperbolic space, up to a natural equivalence.
+In particular, all non-elementary isometric actions on an unbounded hyperbolic space are of this type.